scttcper/ngx-toastr/README.md

 ## Options
 There's global options and individual toast options.
 All individual toast options are included in the global options.
-See file `toastr-config.ts` The toastComponent can be overridden with your own angular 2 component.
-See the custom pink toast in the demo.
+See file `toastr-config.ts` The toastComponent can be inherited and modified.
+See the pink toast in the demo.
+It has a different animation and inline style.

 ### ToastrConfig (Global Options)
 ```typescript